lzl124631x/LeetCode/leetcode/316. Remove Duplicate Letters/README.md

 **Similar Questions**:
 * [Smallest K-Length Subsequence With Occurrences of a Letter (Hard)](https://leetcode.com/problems/smallest-k-length-subsequence-with-occurrences-of-a-letter/)

 ## Solution 1.
-Greedy
+Greedy + Recursion

-The first idea shall be greedy, namely picking the smallest letter whenever possible.

-However we can easily give some counter example, e.g. `za`.
-We can't pick `a` since if we pick it, we don't have any `z` left to pick.

-So if the count of a letter drop to `0`, we have to pick the current smallest letter we've seen.
+Which character can be placed at the first index?

+The characters that have all the unique characters to their right (including themselves).
+We pick the smallest one from this set.

+For example, `s = "cbca"`, character `b` and `c` has all `abc` to its right, but `a` only have `a` to its right.
+So we must pick the smallest from `bc`, i.e. `b`.

+If we scan from left to right, we need to stop the search when the count of the current character drops to `0` because that's when we have one less unique character (the current one) to the right.

+We pick the smallest character when we stop the search at put it at the beginning.

-Assume the index of it is `i`, then we should continue our greedy search from `i + 1`. (consider `abcab`)
+Assume the index of this smallest character is `i`, then we should continue our greedy search from `i + 1`.

 Consider the following input whose result is `"bcda"`.

 ```
 2 2 1 1 0 0 0 0
 c b c b d a b c
-  ^ ^   ^ ^
+  ^ ^   ^ ^        <- selected characters
 ```

 The number above each letter is the count of the same letters to its right.